-There is nothing more magical than the streets of New York City during the holidays.
+There is nothing more magical than the streets of New York City during Christmas and the holidays.
 It kicks off with the Macy’s Thanksgiving Day Parade and ends with the ball drop in Times Square.
-Look anywhere and everywhere to find a festive touch.
-Classic holiday and Christmas events in New York City are a favorite tradition that families and kids of all ages enjoy time and time again.
+Look anywhere and everywhere to find winter wonderlands with a festive NYC touch.

 See a Show

 New York City is home to some of the best plays anywhere.
 Start a holiday tradition by heading to Broadway to see a show!

 Looking for something Christmas themed?
 You can’t go wrong with the classic Radio City Christmas Spectacular at world-famous Radio City Music Hall where the Rockettes will dazzle with their stunning dance numbers.